 Place the cabbage, radicchio, and green onion on top.

 Serve with lime wedges, and your sriracha-ranch sauce.

 Commonly Asked Questions

-Preheat the oven to 350 degrees F. For a faster and effective reheating, stack your corn tortillas into a pile of 3 or 5 depending on how much you use.
+Preheat the oven to 350 degrees F. For faster and effective reheating, stack your corn tortillas into a pile of three or four depending on how much you use.
 Then, wrap each pile with tin foil.
-Place these on a baking sheet and insert inside the oven.
-Allow to bake for 15 minutes and enjoy again!
+Place these on a baking sheet and insert them inside the oven.
+Allow to bake for 15 minutes and enjoy!

-Add this mahi mahi taco recipe in your meal plans for a more exciting afternoon lunch time.
-It’s a simple recipe that promises a delectable California-style taco recipe.
-This fish taco recipe is oozing with delicious toppings and sauce which goes well with the mahi mahi and rice.
-Give it a try today!
+Add these mahi mahi fish tacos to your meal plans for a more exciting afternoon lunchtime.
+Give this California-style fish taco oozing with delicious toppings and sauce a try today!

 Have your own special recipe to share?
 Submit Your Recipe Today!